sarthakagrawal927/dev_learning/databases/cmu/lec-02.md

 ## Common Table Expressions (CTE)

-Provides a way to write auxilary stateents for use in the main query.
+Provides a way to write auxillary statements for use in the main query.
 Temp table for just 1 query.
-Alternnative to nested queries & views.
+Alternative to nested queries & views.

 ```sql
 WITH cte_name AS (